 A bright sunny day can be an instant pick-me-up and put a spring in your step.
 But if you find yourself breaking out in hives, rashes, or painful lesions every time you head out in the sun, you may just be photosensitive.
-Here’s how you can spot the signs and find out whether you are having a reaction to a drug, showing signs of an underlying illness, are just plain allergic to sunlight.
+Seeking proper diagnosis, not just for the aesthetic changes you see, but to treat underlying causes if any may help speed up recovery.

 A bright sunny day can be an instant pick-me-up and put a spring in your step.
 But if you find yourself breaking out in hives, rashes, or painful lesions every time you head out in the sun, you may just be photosensitive.
 Here’s how you can spot the signs and find out whether you are having a reaction to a drug, showing signs of an underlying illness, or just plain allergic to sunlight.

 How Do You Know If You Are Photosensitive?

 Spotting the signs of photosensitivity may seem obvious, but unless you have an acute case of photodermatitis, you may not notice right away.
 Here’s a quick roundup of signs to watch out for, to tell if you have a “sun allergy.”1

 - Bumps, raised patches of skin, lesions, or blisters on the body, and typically quite itchy